boazsegev/facil.io/README.md

 [The contribution guide can be found here](CONTRIBUTING).

 Sure, why not.
-If you can add Solaris or Windows support to `evio`, that could mean `facil` would become available for use on these platforms as well (as well as the HTTP protocol implementation and all the niceties).
+If you can add Solaris or Windows support to `evio` and `sock`, that could mean `facil` would become available for use on these platforms as well.

 If you encounter any issues, open an issue (or, even better, a pull request with a fix) - that would be great :-)